andreasabel/inCode/entry/tries-with-recursion-schemes.md

 ```

 In the algebra, the `subtrieSums :: Map k a` contains the sum of all of the
 subtries.
-The algebra therefore just adds up all of the subtrie sums with the
+The algebra, therefore, just adds up all of the subtrie sums with the
 value at that layer.
 "Given a map of sub-sums, how do we find a total sum?"

 #### Down from the High Ground